annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/security-api-overview.md

 ---
 title: "Use the Microsoft Graph Security API"
-description: " > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
-Use of these APIs in production applications is not supported." ms.localizationpriority: high
+description: Learn how to use the Microsoft Graph Security API. ms.localizationpriority: high
 author: "preetikr"
 ms.prod: "security"